 By using the wireless LAN controller, you can set up and manage a WLAN infrastructure with multiple access points (APs).
 The WLAN controller has a Wizard which assists you in the configuration of your access points.
-The system uses the CAPWAP protocol (Control and Provisioning of Wireless Access Points Protocol) for any communication between masters and slaves.
+The system uses the CAPWAP protocol (Control and Provisioning of Wireless Access Points Protocol) for any communication between controller and access points.